shrutiujlan/Data-Visualization-Portfolio/final-project-part-three.md

 ### Common Changes in Dashboards

-Key Takeaways Section: Following suggestions from my professor after the presentation, I added a concise key takeaways section at the top or side of the dashboard to provide viewers with a quick summary.
+Key Takeaways Section: Following suggestions with professor after the presentation, I added a concise key takeaways section at the top or side of the dashboard to provide viewers with a quick summary.This change enhances the overall impact of the dashboards and reinforces the key takeaways about food safety and quality in NYC restaurants.

 Axis Labels and Chart Alignment: I corrected missing axis labels in several charts (e.g., line graphs) and ensured better alignment of the charts for a smoother visual experience.